samirsahoo007/microservices/README.md

 	Flask (as a Framework)
 	connexion (helpful tool to generate routes and Swagger docs) Flask-Injector (Dependency Injection package)
-	Avro (or any data serialization package)
+	fastavro (Avro or any data serialization package)

 * Connexion adds a layer on top of Flask to help you building your RESTFul API in a simpler manner, with the great benefit to have at the end Swagger docs.
 Connexion gives you as well an elegant solution to protect your service behind oAuth2 and a way to versioning your API.
 	OAuth 2.0 is the industry-standard protocol for authorization.